 This men's shirt is sewn from Liberty London Tana Lawn, which is a lightweight woven cotton with a silky feel.
 Despite it's delicate appearance, it is incredibly durable, a dream to work with and wear.
 The undercollar, cuffs, and button placket are coordinating madras plaid.
 Bias bound seams are used to enclose any raw edges inside the shirt.

 Two commercial patterns were used to achieve the desired look of this brilliant emerald dress - one for the bodice, and another for the skirt.
 The pattern pieces were carefully placed to incorporate two unique stitch designs of the fabric.
 The border detail along the fabric selvedge is seen at the pleated skirt waist and sleeve hems.
 The skirt hem has been trimmed rather than sewn to take advantage of the lace's circular stitching.
 The dress is fully lined in green cotton, and vintage press snaps are used for fasteners.
+The dress was featured in the Fargo Moorhead Visual Artists 2018 Art Educators’ Show.

 Wool dress (upcycled)